thegetty/quire-docs/README.md

 4. Submit a pull request through GitHub.
   - Reference any relevant issues or supporting documentation in your pull request description (for example, “Closes #203.”)
-  - Explain what the changes do, and what your approach was.
+  - Explain what the changes do and what your approach was.
 If there were alternate ways of doing it, mention them and tell us why you didn’t choose them.
   - If this is a Work in Progress pull request, comment on where you are and what your next steps are.

 5. See your changes merged into the documentation and website!

+## License

+© 2021 J. Paul Getty Trust

+The text and images of Quire’s documentation is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.